 …𝑴𝒐𝑰𝑪𝑬 𝒖𝒓𝒈𝒆𝒔 𝒋𝒐𝒃 𝒔𝒆𝒆𝒌𝒆𝒓𝒔 𝒕𝒐 𝒖𝒔𝒆 𝒍𝒆𝒈𝒊𝒕𝒊𝒎𝒂𝒕𝒆 𝒄𝒉𝒂𝒏𝒏𝒆𝒍𝒔 𝒘𝒉𝒆𝒏 𝒔𝒆𝒆𝒌𝒊𝒏𝒈 𝒆𝒎𝒑𝒍𝒐𝒚𝒎𝒆𝒏𝒕 𝒐𝒗𝒆𝒓𝒔𝒆𝒂𝒔

 “We advise job seekers to check with the DoEE or registered recruitment agencies before applying for any overseas job opportunity.
-This will help to ensure that the job offer is legitimate and that the recruiter is authorized,” the spokesperson added.
+This will help to ensure that the job offer is legitimate and that the recruiter is authorized,” the Department added.

 The problem of fake job advertisements extends beyond the borders of Bhutan, transcending geographical boundaries to become a widespread global issue that has adversely impacted countless job seekers worldwide.
 In recent years, numerous countries have recognized the gravity of this problem and have implemented various measures to effectively address it.
 These measures include the implementation of more stringent regulations governing recruitment agencies and the rigorous crackdown on unscrupulous operators who engage in unauthorized activities.

-In accordance with the 2021 regulations concerning overseas employment for Bhutanese individuals, it is explicitly mandated that any agency providing job placement and employment services must acquire a valid license from the Ministry of Industry, Commerce, and Employment (MoICE) before engaging in such operations.
+In accordance with the Regulation on Employment of Bhutanese Overseas 2021 , it is explicitly mandated that any agency providing job placement and employment services must acquire a valid license from the Ministry of Industry, Commerce, and Employment (MoICE) before engaging in such operations.
 It is crucial to emphasize that any agents found operating without the requisite authorization will be subjected to strict regulatory actions.
 Consequently, these agents must promptly obtain the necessary license in order to lawfully offer their services to Bhutanese citizens in search of employment prospects beyond the nation’s borders.

-The spokesperson stated, “In relation to the penalty imposed on agents operating illegally, as per Clause 88 of the Regulation on Employment of Bhutanese Overseas, 2021, the recruitment and placement of jobseekers by individuals or entities not licensed as employment agents shall be subject to a penalty amounting to Ngultrum six hundred thousand.”
+The Department stated, “In relation to the penalty imposed on agents operating illegally, as per Clause 88 of the Regulation on Employment of Bhutanese Overseas, 2021, the recruitment and placement of jobseekers by individuals or entities not licensed as employment agents shall be subject to a penalty amounting to Ngultrum six hundred thousand.”